gcc-mirror/gcc/gcc/jit/docs/cp/index.rst

 Everything is an inline function, implemented in terms of the C API, so there is nothing extra to link against.

-Note that libgccjit is currently of "Alpha" quality;
-the APIs are not yet set in stone, and they shouldn't be used in production yet.

 Contents:

 .. toctree::